Tides Counseling and Wellness

 Charles E. Hubert Jr., MSW, LCSW

-Currently seeing clients in person in High Point, NC.
-Also offering telehealth services for anyone in NC.
-SC, and FL.
+Currently ONLY offering telehealth services for anyone in NC and SC

 Charles E. Hubert Jr. received his Masters of Social Work from the University of Southern California Los Angeles, CA. Mr. Hubert is a Licensed Clinical Social Worker [LCSW #C013879] approved by the North Carolina Social Work Certification and Licensure Board [NCSWCLB] and a Licensed Independent Social Worker [LISW #17129] in South Carolina.